-Within various activities and resources in AsULearn, the Teacher can make particular items group aware, while not affecting others.
+Within various activities and resources in AsULearn, the Teacher can make individual activities or resources group aware, while not affecting others.
 It is also possible to force everything in the course to be group aware.
-If you are not certain about what will work best, please contact your ITC college consultant for additional information.
+If you are not certain about what will work best, please open an AsULearn support request.

 On this page